codygreen/llm_api_server/objective2/README.md

 print(summarizer(ARTICLE, max_length=512, min_length=30, truncation=True, do_sample=False))
 ```

 You should see a summary of the article.

+## Teardown

+You can down shutdown your docker container by pressing _ctrl+c_ in the terminal you ran the _docker run_ command in.
+This will terminate the Jupyter server.

 ## Conclusion